isc-projects/kea/doc/sphinx/arm/hooks.rst

      Included Hooks:   forensic_log flex_id host_cmds

 The last line indicates which specific hooks were detected.
-Note that some hooks may require their own dedicated switches, e.g. the RADIUS hook requires extra switches for FreeRADIUS.
+Note that some hooks may require their own dedicated switches.
 Please consult later sections of this chapter for details.

 6. Rebuild Kea.